gcallah/Rationalism/md/Sorcery.md

 Marx, who was a keen observer of the social scene around him, could provide genuine insights into mid-19th-century European social relations.
-Hubbard, who had studied Buddhism, psychoanalysis, and cybernetics, could offer potential acolytes an interesting perspective on their psychological difficulties.
-Ayn Rand, another modern sorcerer, had absorbed much of Aristotle, and had personal experience with collectivist tyranny in the USSR.
+Hubbard, who had studied Buddhism, psychoanalysis, and cybernetics, could offer potential acolytes an interesting perspective on their psychological difficulties with what he called "Dianetics."
+The genuine gains many people made with Dianetic processing lured them into Scientology.
+Ayn
+Rand, another modern sorcerer, had absorbed much of Aristotle, and had personal experience with collectivist tyranny in the USSR, and thus could offer real insights into collectivist madness.

+Voegelin describes this feature of sorcerers' construction of a dreamworld:
-Voegelin refers to this process as: "Replacing the first reality of experience by the second reality of imaginative construction, and endowing the imaginary reality with the appearance of truth by letting it absorb pieces of first reality" ("On Hegel," page 224).
+"Replacing the first reality of experience by the second reality of imaginative construction, and endowing the imaginary reality with the appearance of truth by letting it absorb pieces of first reality" ("On Hegel," page 224).

-And this sorcery is far more widespread than just the few thinkers I have mentioned; as Voegelin notes, it is "the great confidence game played by modern man... under such titles as advertisement, propaganda, communication, and comprehensively, as ideological politics" (OH, p.
+And this sort of sorcery is far more widespread than just the few thinkers I have mentioned; as Voegelin notes, it is "the great confidence game played by modern man... under such titles as advertisement, propaganda, communication, and comprehensively, as ideological politics" (OH, p.
 225).

-Ideologies gain their plausibility because they have genuinely pointed at something that is really a problem, say "racism" or "capitalist exploitation."
+Thus, ideologies gain their plausibility because they have genuinely pointed at something that is really a problem, say "racism" or "capitalist exploitation."
-But typically they try to treat this one problem as if it were the root of all problems.
+But typically they try to treat this *one* problem as if it were the generator of *all* problems.

 The truths offered by a sorcerer, however, only serve as lures, inviting acolytes into the sorcerer’s second reality.
 Once "hooked" by these lures,